Cranberry Christmas Cake

 - In a medium bowl, whisk together the whole wheat pastry flour, almond meal, baking powder, and salt.
 Reserve and set aside roughly one tablespoon of sliced almonds.
 Break the remaining almonds with your hands and stir them into the flour mixture.

 - In a stand mixer bowl, combine the sugar and orange zest.
-Using your fingertips, rub the lemon zest into the granulated sugar until fragrant and moist.
+Using your fingertips, rub the orange zest into the granulated sugar until fragrant and moist.
 Add the softened butter, almond extract, and vanilla extract.
 Using the paddle attachment, cream the butter and sugar mixture over medium-high speed until light and fluffy, about 3 to 4 minutes.
 Scrape down the bowl halfway through to ensure all of the ingredients are incorporated evenly.
 Reduce the speed to medium and slowly add the eggs.
 Beat until incorporated (it may look slightly broken).
 Over low speed, slowly add the flour mixture in two additions, alternating with the milk.
 The batter will be relatively thick.

 - Using a large spatula, gently fold the fresh cranberries into the cake batter.
 Transfer the batter into the greased cake pan, and smooth the top with a small offset spatula.
 Top with the remaining sliced almonds.